MolhamSYR/LoginForm/README.md

-# LoginForm
+# Info
-A Template for a Login Form
+a good looking Login form template!

+Secret: Put in the first box a username and in the second box the password 123 for a greeting message